NSNolan/LockerRoom/README.md

 Encryption does not require an external hardware device to be present because only previously enrolled keys are used.
 Decryption does require an external hardware device to be present because the private key stored on the external hardware device is needed for decryption.
 After an encrypted lockbox is selected for decryption, Locker Room will wait for an external hardware device to become present.
 If the lockbox was encrypted using an enrolled key corresponding to the presented external hardware device then the decryption process will complete.

-### Technical Details

-A lockbox is logically a disk image.
-While a lockbox is unencrypted the disk image can be attached and a volume can be mounted as a filesystem.
-While a lockbox is encrypted, the disk image cannot be used.

-An enrolled key is logically a public key and serial number that maps to an external hardware device containing the corresponding private key.
-The type of public-private key pair is determined by the configuration details used when the key is enrolled.

-#### Encryption

-When a lockbox is encrypted, a 256-bit symmetric cryptographic key is generated.
-This symmetric key is used to encrypt the lockbox with the AES GCM algorithm.
-The lockbox content is streamed into memory in 256KB chunks and each chunk is independently encrypted with a nonce and authentication tag.
-The subsequent cipher text, nonce, authentication tag and total length of the prior three components are encoded into the output stream of the encrypted lockbox.

-The symmetric cryptographic key used to encrypt the lockbox is also encrypted by all of the enrolled keys using the algorithm specified during key enrollment.
-These encrpyted symmetrics keys are stored on disk along side the encrypted lockbox.
-If multiple keys are enrolled then multiple copies of the symmetric key are encrypted and stored on disk.
-But there is only ever one copy of the encrypted lockbox.

-#### Decryption

-When a lockbox is decrypted, the serial number of the presented external hardware device is used to map back to the corresponding encrypted symmetric key stored on disk.
-The private key stored on the external hardware device is then used to decrypt the matching encrypted symmetric key using the algorithm specified during key enrollment.

-The now decrypted symmetric key is used to decrypt the encrypted lockbox with the AES GCM algorithm.
-The encrypted lockbox content is streamed into memory in chuncks, where the chunck size is read directly from the input stream and each chunk is independently decrypted with a nonce and authentication tag.
-After decryption, all symmetric cryptographic keys are thrown away and never used for future encryption.

 ### Experimental Details

-#### Out-of-Process Disk Image Operations
+#### Out-of-Process Disk Operations

-Creating, attaching and detaching a disk image using `hdiutil` from an app's main process is prevented when running in an [App Sandbox](https://developer.apple.com/documentation/security/app_sandbox).
+Creating, attaching, detaching, mounting and unmounting a disk image using `hdiutil` from an app's main process is prevented when running in an [App Sandbox](https://developer.apple.com/documentation/security/app_sandbox).
 Locker Room can be configured to perform disk images operations outside of the app's main process with the following command:
 ```
 $ defaults write ~/Library/Preferences/com.nsnolan.LockerRoom RemoteServiceEnabled -bool true
 ```

-This command will instruct Locker Room to register a launch daemon to spawn on-demand when disk image operations are requested.
+This command will instruct Locker Room to register a launch daemon to spawn on-demand when disk operations are requested.
 The launch daemon will only be registered while Locker Room is running.
 The launch daemon's registration state can be observed with the following command:
  ```
  $ launchctl print system/com.nsnolan.LockerRoomDaemon
  ```